What Is Car Insurance Underwriting?

 Usage-Based Insurance (UBI) & Telematics

 If you're a safe driver, telematics programs can be a powerful tool to reduce your premium regardless of traditional risk factors.
-Programs like Progressive Snapshot®, State Farm Drive Safe & Save™, and GEICO DriveEasy monitor real driving behavior — braking patterns, speed, phone usage, miles driven, and time of day — and reward low-risk behavior with discounts.
+Programs like Progressive Snapshot®, State Farm Drive Safe & Save™, and GEICO DriveEasy monitor real driving behavior — braking patterns, speed, phone usage, miles driven, and time of day — and reward low-risk behavior with discounts of up to 10–30%.

 Risk Classification Tiers

 Once underwriters have collected and scored all your data, they assign you to a risk tier.
 This classification directly determines which pool of drivers you're grouped with — and how much you'll pay.
-If you've been placed in the non-standard tier, our guide on high-risk car insurance covers your options in detail.
+To understand how this gap continues to widen, read our breakdown of the standard vs. high-risk pricing gap.

 Preferred (Low Risk)

 Preferred-tier drivers are considered the safest bets.
 They typically have a spotless driving record, excellent credit, no claims in the past 3–5 years, continuous prior coverage, and are usually 25 or older.
 These drivers receive the lowest rates and the broadest coverage options.
-The national average for a clean-record driver with good credit is approximately $1,983–$2,143 per year for full coverage.
+National averages for full coverage in 2026 land around $2,697/year — and preferred-tier drivers typically pay at or below this benchmark.
+Top carriers like USAA ($1,166–$1,407/yr) and GEICO ($1,338/yr) offer the most competitive preferred-tier pricing.

 Standard (Average Risk)